-Here we develop an extension of earlier electrostatic gyrofluid models^{30,31} to incorporate magnetic fluctuations and non-adiabatic passing electron dynamics.1 A set of general multi-species electromagnetic gyrofluid equations are derived from velocity space moments of the nonlinear gyrokinetic equation in Sec.
+Here we develop an extension of earlier electrostatic gyrofluid models to incorporate magnetic fluctuations and nonadiabatic passing electron dynamics.
+(This model can alternately be viewed as an extension of Waltz et al.14 to include more ion moments, the mirror force, different models of toroidal kinetic effects, and a numerically efficient reduced electron model.)
+A set of general multispecies electromagnetic gyrofluid equations are derived from velocity space moments of the nonlinear gyrokinetic equation in Sec.
 III.
 The moment hierarchy is truncated using a set of closures derived to model kinetic effects, including collisionless phase mixing due to parallel streaming and toroidal drifts, as well as linear and nonlinear finite-Larmor-radius (FLR) effects.
 The general set of gyrofluid equations can be used to describe electron as well as ion dynamics.
 However, for many problems a more numerically efficient reduced model is appropriate for the electrons.
-In Sec.
-IV a reduced electron model appropriate for the study of fluctuations on ion drift wave and shear Alfvén scales is developed.
+The derivation of a reduced electron model which can be implemented in practical numerical simulations of electromagnetic ion drift and Alfvén scale turbulence is a key result of this paper.
+Section IV describes the physical motivation and mathematical derivation of the reduced electron equations.
 These reduced electron equations include the effects of electron temperature and density gradients, electron $\mathbf{E} \times \mathbf{B}$ motion, Landau damping, electron-ion collisions and the parallel electron currents which, along with parallel ion currents, give rise to the parallel magnetic potential.
 The system of equations is completed with the gyrokinetic Poisson equation and parallel Ampere's Law in Sec.
 V. The Landau fluid system of equations is then benchmarked with linear gyrokinetic theory in Sec.
 VI.
-Linear growth rates and frequencies are compared for both the toroidal finite β collisionless ITG mode and the kinetic ballooning mode.
-Additional benchmarks and results from nonlinear toroidal turbulence simulations using the electromagnetic Landau fluid model developed here are presented in Ref.32.
+Linear growth rates and frequencies are compared a)Electronic mail: snyder@fusion.gat.com for both the toroidal finite $\beta$ collisionless ITG mode and the kinetic ballooning mode.
+Additional benchmarks and results from nonlinear toroidal turbulence simulations using the electromagnetic Landau fluid model developed here are presented in Ref.
+32.